Lola’s Cupcakes

 We presented our findings in lightning talks, shared notes, and clustered similar ideas into themes.
 From there, we collaboratively set a long-term goal to align the team around a shared direction.

 Next, we defined a user persona.
 The user is looking for a cake purchase suitable for a professional environment, with specific dietary requests and a specific delivery date.
-She/He wants to give a good impression, values an easy ordering process and wants to meet colleagues expectations.
+They wants to give a good impression, values an easy ordering process and wants to meet colleagues expectations.

 Mapping their user journey helped identify moments of frustration, emotional highs and lows, unmet needs, confusing tasks, and opportunities for delight.